 Leadership is about the bonuses from getting the group to work together.
 You can use your skills of command and persuasion to give others bonuses to their actions.
 This grants the ability to direct a combat and get the right people in into the right place at the right time.

-A characters leadership ability determines the number and quality of henchmen they may control and their ability to lead large numbers of people such as an army.
-For every point a character may control one henchman.
 When leading a body of people the leader will give a bonus to their morale and discipline = Leadership.

 - Inspiring Word (encounter) (Minor action)